secretstartups/handbook/team/structure/working-groups/expense-management/index.html.md

 ## Exit Criteria

-Updated expense policy and processes in line with GitLab's [spend company like its your own sub-value](/handbook/values/#spend-company-money-like-its-your-own) that are clearly documented in the handbook.
+Updated expense policy and processes in line with GitLab's [spend company money like its your own operating principle](/handbook/values/#spend-company-money-like-its-your-own) that are clearly documented in the handbook.

 ## Roles and Responsibilities